deeperdolphin/papers/spectrum.md

 ### Overfitting and its Consequences

-Overfitting occurs when the model is too complex relative to the amount of data or the noise in the data.
+Overfitting occurs when the model is too complex relative to the amount of data it was trained on or the amount of noise in that data.
 Specifically, in polynomial regression, this happens when the degree $d$ of the polynomial is too high relative to the number of data points $n$.

 ### Impact on Singular Values